 Spawner-Recruit Analysis

-Spawner-recruit analysis was based on the estimated total number of spawners adjusted to a constant average per capita egg biomass (PCEB) and resulting 1-ocean brood year adult returns adjusted to a constant average marine survival rate (Figure 21; Appendix A11).
-Brood-year returns (adjusted to constant average marine survival) decreased markedly from an average of 33.1 thousand adults in the first half of the 22-year data series (1987–1999) to 21.3 thousand adults during 2000–2010.
+Spawner-recruit analysis was based on the estimated total number of spawners adjusted to a constant average PCEB and resulting 1-ocean brood year adult returns adjusted to a constant average marine survival rate (Figure 21; Appendix A11).
+Brood year returns (adjusted to constant average marine survival) decreased markedly from an average of 33.1 thousand adults in the first half of the 22-year data series (1987–1999) to 21.3 thousand adults during 2000–2010.
 While freshwater brood year production of age-3 adults remained relatively stable between the periods at averages of 14.1 thousand and 15.0 thousand fish, respectively, age-4 returns decreased by two-thirds from 19.1 thousand to 6.3 thousand adults (Figure 21).

-The marked decrease in brood-year returns was not substantially influenced by variation in spawning escapement.
+The marked decrease in brood year returns was not substantially influenced by variation in spawning escapement.
 Return-per-spawner decreased markedly during 2000–2010 compared with 1989–1999 (Figure 22).
 Discounting the 2002 outlier, predicted production from an average effective escapement of about 12,500 spawners was 38.5% lower (24,149 adults) based on the 2000–2010 relationship compared with 39,242 adults based on the 1989–1999 relationship.

 Linear relationships between escapement and production show a shift in intercept rather than slope (Figure 22), suggesting that the decrease in production may reflect a decrease in density-independent survival rather than a density-dependent effect related to a decrease in habitat capacity.
 We hypothesize that this decrease in freshwater survival was caused by a post-1998 cooling period in the North Pacific climate cycle (see Smolt Production and Climatic Indicators).

 Return data were fitted with two spawner-recruit models, the Ricker model and the hockey stick (HS) model (Figure 23; Table 2).
 Logistic (Barrowman and Myers 2000) and bent (Shaul et al. 2013) versions of the HS model were tested, but offered no improvement over the simple HS model with this data series.
-The Berners River data series has a great deal of variation and, unlike series for Ford Arm Creek and Hugh Smith Lake, does not show a significant positive relationship between escapement and return above estimated Smsy, for which a Beverton-Holt model (Beverton and Holt 1957) or Bent HS model (Shaul et al. 2013) would be more suitable.
+The Berners River data series has a great deal of variation and, unlike the data for Ford Arm Creek and Hugh Smith Lake, does not show a significant positive relationship between escapement and return above estimated Smsy, for which a Beverton-Holt model (Beverton and Holt 1957) or Bent HS model (Shaul et al. 2013) would be more suitable.

 For the full series (1989–2010), the Ricker model points to a substantially higher spawning escapement at MSY (Smsy = 9,870 spawners) for the entire series, or 2.5 times Smsy indicated by the HS model (3,952 spawners).
 Lower and upper 90% of MSY bounds indicated by Ricker were 1.77 and 2.19 times comparable escapement bounds indicated by the HS model (Table 2).
 The Ricker model produced a nearly identical statistical fit compared with the HS model for the entire 22-year data series.
-Weighting the two models by the inverse of the sum of errors squared results in virtually identical weighting of 50.0% each and point to a goal of 6,912 (range 4,932–10,214) spawners.
+Weighting the two models by the inverse of the sum of errors squared results in virtually identical weighting of 50.0% each and point to a goal of 6,912 spawners (range 4,932–10,214).